rryi/BitStructs.jl/README.md

 Well, BitStruct is an immutable type.
 Literally writing a field is not possible.
 But we can construct a new BitStruct having a field replaced.
-To have a neat short syntax, the division operator is overloaded: left side is a BitStruct, right side a Typle{Symbol,T} where T is the type of the BitStruct field.
+To have a neat short syntax, the division operator is overloaded: left side is a BitStruct, right side a Tuple{Symbol,T} where T is the type of the BitStruct field.
 An Example: